Marvinmw/tutorial_ntu_se/README.md

 # tutorial_ntu_se

 ## Hi All,
-Do we have a tutorial this week?
+Do we have  tutorial this week?
 It seems noone comes...

 ## Additional Materials
 - Tutorial 4